 We display the readout of the player's reaction time to the player once they have finally reacted.
 The

 show string block allows you to display text across the LED array.
 The

 show number block does the same thing, but for a number.

 game over block is an animation block found under the game:bit toobox drawer of MakeCode.
 It does a little animation, prints out "Game Over", and then a score if you are using it.

 Once your code is loaded to the micro:bit, you should see text scroll by that says "Push Me!".
 Press the button and the screen will go blank.
 Once the single LED lights up, press the button again as quickly as possible.
 Your reaction time will then be displayed followed by a game over sequence.

-Game doesn’t start right away - You have to wait for the text to finish scrolling by before the game starts.
+Game doesn't start right away - You have to wait for the text to finish scrolling by before the game starts.
 Make sure to press down on the button before the text finishes scrolling.

-Doesn’t read my button press - Make sure that you are hooked up to the correct button on the gamer:bit and that all wires are securely fastened to both the button and the board.
+Doesn't read my button press - Make sure that you are hooked up to the correct button on the controller:bit and that all wires are securely fastened to both the button and the board.